NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8jstlcore.md

 The Core library contains most of the elements we will use te replace embedded Java code in our JSPs with logic such as iteration loops and conditional statements.

-The basic core library taglib directive:
+The basic core library JSTL taglib directive :

 	<%@ taglib prefix="c" uri="http://java.sun.com/jsp/jstl/core" %>